 An Invention Assignment is an agreement where a founder or developer assigns to the company all of the intellectual property the founder or developer has created related to the company.Hiring a Developer?
 Get It in Writing and Signed First.

 An Investment Advisor is an individual or entity that is registered to provide investment advice about securities.

 An Investment Banker is an entity or individual that underwrites companies’ security offerings.
 Investment bankers may also facilitate mergers and acquisitions.

 Investment Company Act

 The Investment Company Act is legislation that regulates “investment companies,” or companies that invest and trade in securities and sell their own securities.
 The Act forces the companies to register with the SEC, lists specific requirements for the companies, and helps define the size, structure, and function of the companies.

-An Investment Thesis or Investment Philosophy is the core set of investment principles for a fund.
+An Investment Thesis is the core set of investment principles for a fund.
 The principles set forth the industry and/or types of companies that the fund will invest in.Example:

 The VC fund’s investment thesis is to focus on SaaS based companies in secondary markets who are generating MRR of between $50k and $100k.

 Investor Rights Agreement (IRA)